Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Buyer’s Guide: How to Choose a Hardshell Jacket

-When it comes to hardshell jackets, the beauty in having a shell that is simply tough is its utility across a number of different activities outdoors.
+When it comes to hardshell jackets, the beauty of having a shell that is simply tough lies in its utility across various outdoor activities.
 We’ve worn our hardshells in everything from in-bounds resort skiing to ice climbing to braving storm swells in a dinghy.

-The flip side of this versatility, of course, is general confusion when it comes to deciding which hardshell jacket is right for you.
-Below we’ve dug into the nitty gritty and backed it up with science to untangle just what makes a hardshell jacket hard.
+The flip side of this versatility, of course, is the general confusion that arises when deciding which hardshell jacket is right for you.
+Below, we’ve delved into the details and backed it up with science to unravel exactly what makes a hardshell jacket so durable.

 We should note here the close cousins of the hardshell jacket — the softshell (or wind shell) jacket, as well as rain jackets.
 Hardshell jackets exist at the storm-battered fringe of the spectrum, where ultimate performance gives way to packability and weight.
 They often opt to add rather than subtract features, and prioritize ability in the mountains over all else.